Road Friction Estimator

 Identifying the optimal wheel slip ratios for different surfaces is an important part of vehicle dynamics, not only for developing effective anti-lock braking systems (ABS), but also in torque vectoring, transmission shift timing, and many other applications.
 However, in the absence of high-excitation events—such as rapid acceleration or braking—the feedback between the road and the vehicle has traditionally been insufficient to determine the maximum available surface friction, which is necessary for identifying optimal slip ratio.

-That’s why a North American OEM partnered with Acerta to detect changes in road friction using low-excitation data.
-The client used an EV that only used regenerative braking to decelerate while driving on a test track with an onboard data logger receiving signals from the vehicle’s standard array of sensors.
+That’s why a North American OEM partnered with Acerta to detect changes in road friction using low-excitation data and machine learning.
+The client used an electric vehicle (EV) that only used regenerative braking to decelerate while driving on a test track with an onboard data logger receiving signals from the vehicle’s standard array of sensors.
 The track incorporated a variety of road surfaces, including wet and dry asphalt, ice, and gravel.

 Acerta was tasked with developing a machine learning model that could accurately estimate the maximum available friction between the vehicle’s tires and the road surface.
 The input data was generated by a vehicle driving with low to moderate acceleration and deceleration in primarily longitudinal directions.